sandstorm/NeosAcl/README.md

 - NOTE: You can only dynamically add `MethodPrivileges` for call-sites **which are already instrumented by AOP**;
   because otherwise the code will never get invoked (because of missing proxies).

-We are mostly working with `EditNodePrivilege` etc - so why does this apply there?
+We are mostly working with `EditNodePrivilege` etc. - so why does this apply there?

-- `EditNodePrivilege` has an internal `MethodPrivilege` **which takes care of the method-call enforcement part**;
+- `EditNodePrivilege` has an internal `MethodPrivilege` **which takes care of the method call enforcement part**;
   i.e. preventing you to call e.g. `NodeInterface::setProperty()` if you do not have the permission to do so.

 Furthermore, to make this idea work, the `Policy.yaml` of this package defines a catch-all `Sandstorm.NeosAcl:EditAllNodes` PrivilegeTarget - so AOP will instrument the corresponding methods of `NodeInterface`.
-This catch-all makes sense in any case, because this switches the security framework [to a whitelist-only approach](https://docs.neos.io/cms/manual/backend-permissions/real-world-examples#user-rights-for-part-of-a-page-tree)
+This catch-all makes sense in any case, because this switches the security framework [to an allowlist-only approach](https://docs.neos.io/cms/manual/backend-permissions/real-world-examples#user-rights-for-part-of-a-page-tree](https://docs.neos.io/cms/manual/backend-permissions/user-rights-in-page-tree)
 - making it easier to grasp.

-#### The Goal
+#### The goal

-In order to make the dynamic policy enforcement work, we need to add custom stuff to the `methodPermissions` - for the dynamically-added roles.
+In order to make the dynamic policy enforcement work, we need to add custom stuff to the `methodPermissions` - for the dynamically added roles.

 #### Implementation